whitnessme/capstone-minimum-required-error-messages/README.md

 ------------
 ## How to use this Guide:

-Below we have [Different Datatypes](https://github.com/whitnessme/capstone-minimum-required-error-messages#1-different-datatypes), [Common Input Fields](https://github.com/whitnessme/capstone-minimum-required-error-messages#2-common-input-fields), [Special File Data](https://github.com/whitnessme/capstone-minimum-required-error-messages#2-special-file-data) with questions relating to each that represent a validation you will possibly need. **If the answer to the question is "YES" or the line has an asterisk (*) then you need a validation & error message for that point!**
+Below we have [Different Datatypes](https://github.com/whitnessme/capstone-minimum-required-error-messages#1-different-datatypes), [Common Input Fields](https://github.com/whitnessme/capstone-minimum-required-error-messages#2-common-input-fields), [URL File Data](https://github.com/whitnessme/capstone-minimum-required-error-messages#2-url-file-data) with questions relating to each that represent a validation you will possibly need. **If the answer to the question is "YES" or the line has an asterisk (*) then you need a validation & error message for that point!**
 Keep in mind, there needs to be a *specific* error message that is displayed for the user for *EVERY* single validation.
 #### If a user can't submit something and nothing happens, you must tell them **why**!
 A good way to think of these are as *edge cases*!
 After those, we have [CSS Checks](https://github.com/whitnessme/capstone-minimum-required-error-messages#3-css-checks) for things you'll need to implement to make sure user inputted data displays properly.